Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 • Dehydration

-1. Primary adrenal insufficiency, also known as Addison’s disease, is a rare condition in which the adrenal glands are damaged by an autoimmune response.
-They can no longer produce enough cortisol and aldosterone to maintain proper health.
+1. Primary adrenal insufficiency, also known as Addison’s disease, which is a rare condition in which the adrenal glands are damaged by an autoimmune response.
+As a result, they can no longer produce enough cortisol and aldosterone to maintain proper health.
 Addison’s disease is often marked by darkened skin, with bruise-colored discoloration around areas like the genitals, rectum, nipples, and mouth.

 In severe cases, adrenal insufficiency can lead to severe pain, kidney failure, shock, and even death.
-Consult a doctor immediately if you think your body is making too little cortisol.
+Consult a doctor if you're experiencing symptoms of any medical condition.

 How can you balance your cortisol levels?